 A large contingent of volunteers; students, faculty, Roots & Shoots Club members and community members offered their time and talent for that afternoon to spread compost, get the plants and trees in the earth and lay pavers along the outer edges.
 Our sincere thanks are due to Trader Joe’s and Whole Food Market Danbury, New England Compost, Sodexo, Dom’s Nursery, Ryan Harb and Jono Neiger and WCSU for donating plants and materials.

-Links to recent press coverage from planting day:
+Links to press coverage from first planting day: